rsms/gitblog/docs/plugins.md

 ### rebuild

-Plugins registered in the *rebuild* context are loaded when a rebuild is taking place.
+Plugins registered in the *rebuild* context are loaded when a rebuild is taking place (i.e. when the repository is changed by for instance a commit or a patch).

 Examples:

-- Adding support for a new input format (i.e. markdown or similar)
+- Adding support for a new input format (e.g. ability to write posts in markdown).

-- Building custom indices (i.e. popular comments)
+- Building custom indices (e.g. popular comments).

 ### request

-Plugins registered in this context are loaded for every public request to the blog interface.
+Plugins registered in this context are loaded for every public request to the blog interface (theme).
 Please keep in mind the performance penalty introduced by PHP `require` which is used under the hood.

 Examples:

-- Modifying behaviour based on who is visiting the site (i.e. alternate interface for mobile users)
+- Modifying behaviour based on who is visiting the site (i.e. alternate interface for mobile users).

+- Adding custom HTML and HTTP headers.

 ### admin